 How do I go about applying for capital credits early?

 Contact Sun River Electric if you wish to apply for your capital credits early due to an estate or if you have moved off the system and do not plan on returning.
 We will send you a letter of explanation, an application form, and a discount schedule.
-Estate capital credits may be retired at a discounted rate or transferred to the executor of the estate or to the SREC scholarship fund.
+Estate capital credits may be retired at a discounted rate or transferred to the executor of the estate or to the SREC education fund.
 If the capital credits are transferred they will be paid out through normal yearly retirements.
-Contact Leanne at 467-2527 or 1-800-452-7516.
+Contact Leanne at 467-2527.